Architecture

 Sysdig Agent

-The nodes that make up a Kubernetes or OpenShift cluster
+The nodes that make up a Kubernetes or OpenShift cluster.

-Virtual machines or bare metal
+Virtual machines or bare metal on your physical premises.

 Sysdig Backend